-Check your Google analytics and you will know that your About me Page is one of the most frequently viewed pages.
-It is not extremely difficult to write about yourself if you know the do’s and don’ts and that’s what you’ll find in this post along with some brilliantly written best about me pages examples.
+Check your Google analytics and you will see that your About me Page is one of the most frequently viewed pages.
+It is not difficult to write about yourself if you know the do’s and don’ts and that’s what you’ll find in this post along with some brilliantly written best about me pages examples.
 I have tried to give a structure that you can easily follow and learn how to write an about me page.
 (Even feel free to improvise this base and create your own).
 But let’s address a bigger question first.

 Why Is Important to Have an Expressive About Page

 Sharing good stories with your prospective customers is one perfect way to humanize your brand.
 This also helps you offer a meaning for your products.
 If your stories are good and tell others what you and your products are about, you may even expect people to share them with others and help you with your brand recognition.

 Writing an about me page for a person is different from writing it for a business entity.
 This post focuses on writing one for bloggers, coaches, authors and mostly solo entrepreneurs with a blog.

 How Do You Make an Impact with Your About Me Page?

 The very first sentence of your about page should have your name/brand to grab your reader’s attention and tell them what they are reading.
 It’s quite like how you introduce yourself when you meet someone in person.
 Here’s what to do next: